-&lt;sup>24 Bonatz, "Katumuwa's Banquet Scene", p.
+Bonatz, "Katumuwa's Banquet Scene", p.
 39.

-&lt;sup>25 Cf. the discussion in R. C. Steiner, Disembodied Souls: The Nefesh in Israel and Kindred Spirits in the Ancient Near East, with an Appendix on the Katumuwa Inscription (SBL Ancient Near East Monographs 11; Atlanta, 2015), pp. 10-22 (chapter 1: "A Disembodied whole of the personality of Katumuwa, has continued to be alive and active beyond the point of his physical death, and now inhabits his stele.
+25 Cf. the discussion in R. C. Steiner, Disembodied Souls: The Nefesh in Israel and Kindred Spirits in the Ancient Near East, with an Appendix on the Katumuwa Inscription (SBL Ancient Near East Monographs 11; Atlanta, 2015), pp. 10-02 (chapter 1: "A Disembodied שבו at Samal and Its Ancient Near Eastern Kinfolk").